Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 In comparison to other historiographical works on the “Great Purges,” this rendition is particularly interesting as it follows closely with Lesley Rimmel’s interpretation which rejects the notion that the Soviet populace was victimized by the Soviet regime.
 Instead (like Rimmel), Thurston’s account clearly points out that the purges were a time of great shifts in the political realm of the Soviet Union that was greatly fueled by both the energy and spirit of Stalin and ordinary citizens under his leadership.

-All in all, I give this work 5/5 Stars and highly recommend it to anyone who is interested in an early history of the Soviet Union.
+All in all, I give this work 5/5 stars and highly recommend it to anyone who is interested in the early history of the Soviet Union.
 The facts and figures presented by Thurston are both informative and well-researched.
 Definitely check it out if you get a chance!

 Questions to Facilitate Group Discussion

 1.)
 What was Thurston's thesis?
 What are some of the main points and arguments that the author is attempting to make with this work?
 Is his argument(s) convincing to you?
 Why or why not?

 2.)
 What are some of the strengths and weaknesses of this work?
 Are there any particular spots that the author could have improved upon?

 3.)
 Who is the author's intended audience for this book?
 Can both scholars and the general public benefit from the contents of this work?
 Is it important for scholars to make their works readable (and accessible) to more general audiences?